machadovilaca/presentations/README.md

 ## Index

+- [FOSDEM (2023)](fosdem) - Best Practices for Operators Monitoring and Observability in Operator SDK

 - [Thesis (2022)](thesis) - Orchestration and Distribution of Services in Hybrid Cloud/Edge Environments

 - [Infin (2021)](infin) - Automating enterprises financial data management and analytics